Broadview, Illinois

 Broadview is a village in Cook County, Illinois, United States, 12 mi west of downtown Chicago.
-As of the 2020 census it had a population of 7,998.
+As of the 2020 census, it had a population of 7,998.

-Broadview is the site of a Immigration and Customs Enforcement (ICE) facility at the center of Operation Midway Blitz and has been the site of regular protests.
+Broadview is the site of a Immigration and Customs Enforcement (ICE) facility at the center of Operation Midway Blitz.
+It has been the site of regular protests since 2025.

 History

 The area that was to become Broadview was originally a settlement of Chippewa, Ottawa, and Potawatomi Native American tribes.
 In 1835, Frederick Bronson purchased 80 acres and established the first homestead.

-Broadview was incorporated as a village January 22, 1914.
+Broadview was incorporated as a village on January 22, 1914.
 The name was chosen by the daughter of the first town president, Jacob Mueller.

 Geography

 Broadview is located in Proviso Township along the western edge of Cook County, at (41.859439, -87.854226).

 According to the 2021 census gazetteer files, Broadview has a total area of 1.78 sqmi, all land.